lingochen/FastSubd/README.md

 ## Benefits
-Simple to implemented.
+Simple to implemented and used.

-Tiny amount of data.
-Since compute improve faster than bandwidth, we want to optimize for data size.
+Subdivision surface use tiny amount of data.
+Since compute improve faster than bandwidth for the forseeable future, we want to optimize for data size.

 Perfectly suit for web based workflow.